 Healthy Oatmeal Raisin Cookies (Soft + Chewy!)This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 These deliciously healthy oatmeal raisin cookies are perfectly chewy and soft!
 Made with coconut, dates, nut butter, and raisins, these gluten free cookies are also sugar free, vegan friendly, and kid-friendly too.

 Are you ever in the mood for something that’s chewy on the inside, but perfectly crispy on the outside?
 These healthy gluten free oatmeal cookies are perfect for anyone who wants to munch on something delicious, but are totally guilt-free!